コンテンツにスキップ

 【profile】

-Kannon Painter
+Kannon painter

 Born in Tokyo.

-He studied at BOSTON UNIVERSITY in his first year and transferred to NEW YORK UNIVERSITY in his second year.
+He studied at Boston University in his first year and transferred to New York University in his second year.

-In 2011, he graduated with honors from NEW YORK UNIVERSITY with a Bachelor of Fine Arts.
+In 2011, he graduated with honors from New York University with a Bachelor of Fine Arts.

-After graduating from university and returning to Japan, he worked as a designer and illustrator, but felt his desire for painting growing stronger, so in 2013 he decided to pursue a career as a painter and held his first solo exhibition.
+After graduating from university and returning to Japan, he worked as a designer and illustrator, but felt his passion for painting growing stronger, so in 2013 he decided to pursue a career as a painter and held his first solo exhibition.

 Instagram: kokotama_youka